Dre Campbell Farm

 Apple cider vinegar (ACV) is a simple home remedy for catching and killing fruit flies.
 Its fruity aroma attracts these critters.

 To get rid of fruit flies with apple cider vinegar, fill small bowls with ACV and cover them with plastic wrap.
-Next, punch a few holes through the wrap to allow the flies to enter.
+Next, punch a few holes in the wrap to let the flies in.

-Once they drop in, they will find it hard to get back out and will eventually drown.
+Once they drop in, they will find it hard to get back out and will eventually die.
 This vinegar trap can also get rid of fungus gnats.

 3. Vacuum Cleaner

-If you have a vacuum cleaner, this is an easy way to eliminate fruit flies.
+If you have a vacuum cleaner, this is an easy way to get rid of fruit flies.

 Just turn it on and point it at the fruit fly infestation.
 The suction will pull the flies up into the vacuum!